Noob24u/SQL/zendesk-support-analytics/README.md

   trimmed columns.
 - Seed data (`zendesk_assignee_names_seed.csv`) is fully synthetic — no real employee names.
-- Brand names (Ava & May, faynt), the `fivetran.zendesk` source schema, and the country/business logic are left as-is; they aren't sensitive on their own without the data behind them.
+- Brand names (Brand1, Brand2), the `fivetran.zendesk` source schema, and
+  the country/business logic are left as-is; they aren't sensitive on their own without the data behind them.